glotaran/pyglotaran/docs/source/quickstart.rst

    pyglotaran is in very early stage of development.
 You should not use it for actual science at the moment.

-To start using glotaran in your project, you have to import it first:
+To start using pyglotaran in your project, you have to import it first:

 .. ipython::